Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Introduction

-In this paper, we provide another methodology to simulate fluid filtration with nanoscale effects on capillary condensation, combining PNM with DFT.
-We focus on the effects of pore blockage induced by capillary condensation in the nanopores.
-Due to the impact of pore walls, the PVT properties of fluids in the nanopores are changed, i.e., capillary condensation occurs at lower pressure values than in the bulk \cite{liu2019review, le2015propane, ravikovitch2001density, ravikovitch2002density, neimark2003bridging, li2014phase, bi2019molecular}.
-To accurately represent fluid PVT in the nanopore, we calculate the condition of capillary condensation in the pore by DFT.
-When capillary condensation occurs, and a pore is filled with a liquid phase or so-called liquid bridges, if the local pressure gradient is lower than the capillary pressure, then the gas flow through the pore is blocked \cite{santos2020pore, barsotti2016review, barsotti2020capillary}.
-We also consider the adsorption-desorption hysteresis, meaning that the moments of pore blockage differ during pressure growth or decrease.
-Then, the obtained conditions for pore blockage are given as the input in the PNM.
-After that, we perform PNM calculations of samples permeability, where we account for pore blockage with the size of the pore and thermodynamic conditions of the system.
-We vary the sample pore size distribution, size, and structure to investigate how it will influence permeability.
-The results of our study show a decrease in permeability of the sample if capillary condensation occurs in the pores and throats.
-Besides, the permeability depends on the process, meaning pressure growth or decrease due to the capillary hysteresis.
-Moreover, the permeability drop strongly depends on the structural characteristics of the sample, such as pore size distribution and the size of the sample.
-Important findings are that PSD is not a sufficient structural characteristic to predict the behavior of fluid filtration, and the size of the sample should be big enough to show a representative result.
+In this paper, we simulate fluid filtration with nanoconfined phase behavior and pore blockage, combining the PNM method with cDFT calculations, by a scheme illustrated in Fig. \ref{fig:mol_scale_prop}.
+As an object for our study we consider carbon dioxide, since it is promising in terms of enhanced oil recovery (EOR) method and for carbon capture and storage (CCUS) applications \cite{blunt1993carbon, alvarado2010enhanced, sheng2015enhanced, tapia2018review}.
+The behavior of carbon dioxide is studied inside organic nanoporous structure, which is commonly used as a representation for shale matrix, for example in Refs. \cite{ma2014pore, chen2021pore}.
+Besides, the consideration of organic content is intriguing because of obtained disagreement of its role on the permeability obtained by the combination of PNM and MD approaches \cite{wang2017multiscale, wang2020multiscale, yu2020multiscale}.
+To accurately represent fluid PVT in the nanopores, the conditions of capillary condensation and capillary evaporation in the pores are calculated using the cDFT approach.
+Then, the obtained conditions for capillary hysteresis are given as the input in the PNM filtration calculations.
+We perform PNM calculations of samples permeability with account for pore blockage by a condensate, depending on the pore size and thermodynamic conditions.
+Additionally, the sample size, structural correlations, and size distributions of pores and throats are varied to investigate how they will influence the permeability of the sample.
+The results show a decrease in permeability of the sample if capillary condensation occurs in the pores and throats.
+Besides, the permeability hysteresis is observed due to the capillary hysteresis, meaning the permeability of the sample depends on thermodynamic processes, i.e., pressure growth or decrease.
+Moreover, the permeability drop is controlled by the structural characteristics of the sample, such as PSD and the size of the sample.
+Important findings of the presented study are that PSD is not a sufficient structural characteristic to predict the behavior of fluid filtration, and the size of the sample should be large enough to show a representative result.
 Thus, the results of this study provide important insights for multiscale fluid filtration.